Terms & Conditions

 Conditions: these terms and conditions as amended from time to time in accordance with clause 21.7.

-Contract: the contract between Euro Foods Group Limited and the Supplier for the supply of Goods and/or Services in accordance with these Conditions.
+Contract: the contract between Masalabazaar and the Supplier for the supply of Goods and/or Services in accordance with these Conditions.
 The Contract shall comprise (in order of precedence) any Order Amendments; Purchase Order; these Terms and Conditions of Purchase, and any other document referred to in the Purchase Order.
 Deliverables: the deliverables as set out in the Purchase Order.

 Goods: the goods, articles, works or services (or any part thereof) as set out in the Purchase Order.